-The District contributes to the Non-Hazardous CERS plan, a cost-sharing multiple-employer defined benefit pension plan that covers all regular full-time members of each participating county, city, and school board, and any additional eligible local agencies electing to participate in the plan.
-CERS is administered by the Board of Trustees of the Kentucky Retirement System.
-CERS issues a publicly available financial report that can be obtained at www.kyret.ky.gov.
+CERS was established by KRS 78.520.
+The District contributes to the Non-Hazardous CERS plan, a costsharing multiple-employer defined benefit pension plan that covers all regular full-time members employed in positions of each participating county, city, and school board, and any additional eligible local agencies electing to participate in CERS.
+CERS was established to provide retirement, disability, and death benefits to system members.